 Pros of RentAFriend.com: Get Paid to Attend Parties and Other Events

 Here are the reasons RentAFriend can be an interesting side gig:

-	You are in control – RentAFriend doesn’t have a pricing table assigned to “friends.”
-You can price your friendship service from $10 an hour, to up to $100/hour or more.
-Since prices are negotiable, you won’t be forced into a transaction that you didn’t approve.
+You are in control – RentAFriend doesn’t have a pricing table assigned to Friends.
+You can price your friendship services from $10 an hour to up to $100 per hour or more.
+Since prices are negotiable, you won’t be forced into a transaction that you didn’t approve of.